 It might be worth investing in a 16-25 Railcard if you think your son/daughter will be using trains for travel.
 This can save significant amounts of money even if it’s only for a relatively small number of journeys.
-Similarly some bus companies offer student discounts so be sure to do some local research.
+Similarly, some bus companies offer student discounts so be sure to do some local research.

-For many students this will be the first time that they will be responsible for buying (and cooking) their own food.
+For many students, this will be the first time that they will be responsible for buying (and cooking) their own food.
 There are lots of ways to save money, most of which you probably already know but to give you a few ideas: